SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *What am I missing from the list?*

-...Desert.
+...Dessert.

-*Hmm, when is desert?*
+*Hmm, when is dessert?*

-Rainbow decided to ask, "Pinkie, when were you planning to have desert?
+Rainbow decided to ask, "Pinkie, when were you planning to have dessert?
 I don't think the restaurant will let you bring in your own food."

 Pinkie thought for a moment, responding, "maybe we could eat it later in the date?"